Tile Numbers of Knot Corner Mosaics: Links With Small Corner Tile Numbers

 \end{lemma}

+\begin{proof} None of the 10 nonempty tiles can be in the middle tile of Figure \ref{fig:canthappen} subarray 1, so that subarray cannot occur.

-\begin{proof} It is obvious that the first two subarrays in Figure \ref{fig:canthappen} do not occur.
-In the third subarray, the middle tile is $T_2$.
-One can consider any nonempty tile that could be below $T_2$, and in every case, either the subarray can be reduced in tiles while representing the same link or the subarray contains an unlinked unknot.
+In Figure \ref{fig:canthappen} subarray 2, the middle tile can only be $T_2$.
+Consider any non-empty tile that could be below $T_2$.
+In every case, either the subarray can be reduced in tiles while representing the same link or the subarray contains an unlinked unknot.
 This argument also shows that every instance of $T_2$ has an empty tile below it.

-In the subarray in Figure \ref{fig:middleist5}, for the connectivity to work correctly, the middle tile is one of $T_3, T_4, T_5$.
-But we know the tile to the right of $T_3$ is empty and the tile above $T_4$ is empty, so the only option left is $T_5$.
+In the subarray of Figure \ref{fig:middleist5}, the middle tile can only be $T_3$, $T_4$, or $T_5$.
+But the tile to the right of a $T_3$ is empty and the tile above a $T_4$ is empty, so the only option left is $T_5$.

-Returning to the fourth subarray in Figure \ref{fig:canthappen}, the bottom-left-most nonempty tile must be $T_5$, whence the tile above it is either $T_2$ or $T_6$.
+In Figure \ref{fig:canthappen} subarray 3, the bottom-left-most nonempty tile can only be $T_5$, whence the tile above it is either $T_2$ or $T_6$.
 If it were $T_2$, then we could reduce the subarray in tiles while representing the same link, so it must be $T_6$.
 The same argument shows that the tile to the right of the bottom-left-most nonempty tile tile is $T_6$.
-At this point, the subarray looks like Figure \ref{fig:lemmaproofineff}.
-However, we can now reduce it in tiles while representing the same link by using the subarray depicted in Figure \ref{fig:lemmaproofeff} instead.
+At this point, the subarray looks like the left of Figure \ref{fig:lemmaproofineff}.
+However, we can now reduce it in tiles while representing the same link by using the subarray depicted on the right of Figure \ref{fig:lemmaproofineff} instead.
 Hence the original subarray cannot occur.

+In Figure \ref{fig:canthappen} subarray 4, the bottom-left-most nonempty tile is $T_5$, whence the tile to the right of it can only be $T_6$, from which we see that the tile above the $T_5$ can only be $T_1$ or $T_6$.
+But now this subarray can be reduced in tiles while representing the same link.

-For the last sentence, take any $M \in \mathscr M_L^C$.
-When the subarray in Figure \ref{fig:neednothappen} occurs in $M$, the middle tile is $T_2$, so we can push it down to a $T_4$ in the bottom-middle tile, making the middle tile empty.
-Applying this process to all occurrences of the subarray mod rotation yields a new mosaic that is still in $\mathscr M_L^C$ but has no instances of the subarray. \end{proof}
+For the last sentence, start by picking any $M \in \mathscr M_C^L$.
+When Figure \ref{fig:neednothappen} subarray 1 occurs in $M$, we know that the bottom-middle tile is empty by Figure \ref{fig:canthappen} subarray 2.
+Further, the nonempty tile in the middle row can can only be $T_2$, so we can push it down to a $T_4$ in the bottom-middle tile, making the middle tile empty.
+Applying this process to all occurrences of the subarray in $M$ mod rotation and reflection yields a new mosaic $M'$ that is still in $\mathscr M_C^L$ but has no instances of Figure \ref{fig:neednothappen} subarray 1.
+Now, in each instance of Figure \ref{fig:neednothappen} subarray 2, the tiles in the middle row are either $T_5$ and $T_6$ respectively or they are both $T_2$.
+In either case, both tiles can be pushed down to two $T_4$'s in the bottom row.
+Applying this to all occurrences of the subarray in $M'$ mod rotation and reflection yields $M'' \in \mathscr M_C^L$ with no instances of either subarray of Figure \ref{fig:neednothappen}. \end{proof}